gary-archer/oauth.websample.entraid/README.md

 - The SPA uses tokens in the browser, which is against 2021 security best practices.
 - The SPA uses the original iframe-based silent token renewal which has some usability problems.
-- The [Final SPA Code Sample](https://github.com/gary-archer/oauth.websample.final) solves these problems but requires a more complex flow.
+- The [Final SPA Code Sample](https://github.com/gary-archer/oauth.websample.final) solves these problems.